 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin.

 Civil unrest/political tension

 You should avoid demonstrations, protests and large gatherings as they may become violent.

 Petty crime, such as pickpocketing, occurs, most commonly in busy tourist areas, at bus and railway stations, on public transport and at beaches.
 There have been reports of gangs staging roadside emergencies and then robbing drivers who stop to offer assistance.

 You should not accept food or drink from strangers as there have been incidents where it has been laced with drugs.

-You should check prices prior to ordering drinks at certain bars and "cabarets" – particularly along the coast.
+You should check prices prior to ordering drinks at bars and "cabarets", particularly along the coast.
 There have been several incidents reported in Split of some establishments charging exorbitant prices.
-Discussions about overcharging have been known to lead to threats of violence.
-Security guards may compel you to pay.
+Discussions about overcharging have been known to lead to threats of violence, and security guards may compel you to pay.
 Australians are encouraged to report any such incidents to local police.

 Money and valuables

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.